 Thanks for shaking your head.

-That works really good on the market.
+That works really good.

 I think people are very interested in what I'm doing, actually.

-I don't I don't maybe they are.
+I don't, I don't, maybe they are.

-I that they are, they're weirdos.
+If they are, they're weirdos.

-Um, but putting that aside for a minute.
+But putting that aside for a minute.

 So they've got now refugees entered into the crime scene in the last year in Germany.